 Step 2: Keep the image consistent

 Across all the platforms where you’re available, you’ll have to maintain a certain consistency with the brand.
-When people want to get in touch with you or want to learn more about you, they may search for you on the number of social outlets.
+When people want to get in touch with you or want to learn more about you, they may search for you on a number of social outlets.
 Consistently presenting yourself helps you control their perception of your brand.

 Step 3: Engage consistently and regularly